Ancient Tunisia - Colony and Empire

-Day 2 Carthage -Travel to ancient Carthage and explore the Roman amphitheatre, the Park of the Roman villas, the vast Antonine Baths, the National Museum, Punic Ports and the ruins of the Tophet.
-Continue to the picturesque village of Sidi Bou Said overlooking the Gulf of Tunis.
+Roman Amphitheatre, the Park of the Roman Villas, the vast Antonine Baths, The National Museum, Punic Ports and the ruins of the Tophet.

-Day 7 Dougga -Discover the Roman city of Dougga, one of the best preserved in North Africa.
-Explore its impressive theatre, dominating capitol, Square of the Winds, Temple of Juno Caelestis and the Numidian Mausoleum.
-Drive south to Sbeitla.
+Explore its impressive theatre, dominating capital, Square of the Winds, Temple of Juno Caelestis and the Numidian Mausoleum before driving to the harbour

-Day 8 Sbeitla, Makhtar, Kairouan -Visit Sufetula to see the Byzantine basilica of St Vitalis with its beautifully decorated baptistery.
-On to Maktar for its impressive Great Baths and triumphal Arch of Trajan.
-Continue to Kairouan.
+see the Byzantine basilica of St Vitalis with its beautifully decorated baptistery.

 George Hart was for over thirty years a staff lecturer in the Education Department of the British Museum, specialising in ancient Egypt, the Bronze Age and Classical civilisations of the Mediterranean.

 A frequent visitor to the Nile Valley, he has written books on Egyptian myths and religion, the Pyramid Age and, most recently, on the Pharaohs.
 He is currently on the Board of Trustees of the Egypt Exploration Society.